globalavocado/testcrowd/README.md

 * create, edit and delete their own projects, but not those of other users
 * create and delete their own reviews, but not those of other users
 * add a review text and a numerical rating to a project, but not more than once
+* reviews can be endorsed

 ### future development:

-* users can't review their own projects
-* reviews can be endorsed
 * a user name will be displayed next to each review
 * through a form, users are able to embed presentations or upload media to their projects
+* users can't review their own projects
+* users cannot endorse their own reviews
-* users can log in with Twitter or Facebook
+* users can log in with Twitter
 * notification system for project owner